jakobn-ai/waybar-mpris/README.md

 * Most other music/media players

 ## Install
+Available on the AUR as [waybar-mpris-git](https://aur.archlinux.org/packages/waybar-mpris-git/) (Thanks @nichobi!)

-`go get git.hrfee.pw/hrfee/waybar-mpris` will install the program, as well as the go dbus bindings and pflags for command-line arguments.
+`go get git.hrfee.pw/hrfee/waybar-mpris` will compile from source and install.

-or download a precompiled binary from [here](https://builds2.hrfee.pw/view/hrfee/waybar-mpris).
+You can also download a precompiled binaries from [here](https://builds2.hrfee.pw/view/hrfee/waybar-mpris).

 ## Usage
 When running, the program will pipe out json in waybar's format.
 Add something like this to your waybar `config.json`: